wboykinm/billmorris.io/blog/_posts/2024-11-17-belonging-welcoming.md

 This point rotates a bit in my mind, from influence to belonging, and from a sense of society to a sense of place.

 Skiing is one of the ways I express my own belonging, my own weave in these mountains and among the people here.
 It is an easily-shared activity, full of potential for respect and stewardship.
-I intimately know the lines and groves of Vermont and I've shared them with locals and visitors alike, but truthfully my explorations beyond the Appalachian range have been furtive.
+I intimately know the lines and groves of Vermont and I've shared them with locals and visitors alike, but truthfully my explorations beyond the Northern Appalachians have been furtive.
 As I hone in on what it would mean for me to ski beyond my home ranges, I see the contours forming of a welcome without ownership or belonging.

 Maybe knowing the difference between seeking and belonging is one of the ways skiing can be meaningful.